namanpujari/HackNYf17-TEAM_NES-Project/README.md

-# Indagator
+# Ment-4-This

-Co-Founders
-Naman, Edward, Steven

-//This project is a web platform that uses face-embeding technology to help reconnect long-lost relationships//
+This is homebase for our future web platform.